 Glen is a Distinguished Professor and the John Muir Memorial Chair in Geography at UCLA.
 He holds an AB in Geography from UC Berkeley, M.Sc. in Geography from the University of Calgary and a Ph.D. in Botany with a Geology Minor from the University of Toronto.
 He works on issues of long-term climatic and environmental change and the impacts of such changes on ecosystems, fire, natural resources and human societies.
 Particular interests include water resources and the Perfect Drought concept, and the fate of coastal marshes and other wetlands in the face of climate change.
 He also writes on John Muir’s legacy and the creation of a New Environmentalism in the 21st Century.
-He has published over 160 peer-reviewed articles and an award winning book on biogeography.
+He has published over 180 peer-reviewed articles and an award winning book on biogeography.
 He has also published Op/Eds in the Los Angeles Times, the San Francisco Chronicle and the Sacramento Bee.
 Glen is a member of the National Academy of Sciences, a Fellow of the American Academy of Arts and Sciences, Fellow of the American Geophysical Union, Fellow of the American Association for the Advancement of Science, Guggenheim Fellow and was a Visiting Global Fellow at the University of St ANdrews, Scotland, Visiting Fellow at St. Catherine’s College, Oxford and Clare Hall, Cambridge, England.
 In 2019 Glen was elected a Fellow of the Royal Society of Canada.

 Glen MacDonald received his A.B. degree in Geography from UC Berkeley.
 He received a M.Sc. in Geography from the University of Calgary and a Ph.D. in Botany from the University of Toronto.
 In the summers he worked with the Geological Survey of Canada in the Subarctic and Arctic.
 He began his academic career in the Geography Department of McMaster University, Canada and was later appointed an adjunct faculty member in both Biology and Geology.
 He was also elected a Visiting Fellow at Clare Hall, Cambridge and conducted research in the Botany Department there.
 In 1995 he relocated to UCLA as a Full Professor in the Department of Geography with a joint appointment in Ecology and Evolutionary Biology.
 He also served as the Chair of Geography at UCLA.
 In 2009 he was elected a Visiting Fellow at Saint Catherine’s College at the University of Oxford and subsequently appointed a UC Presidential Chair and Director of the UCLA Institute of the Environment.
 He became a UCLA Distinguished Professor in 2010.
 In 2014 he stepped down from the IoES Directorship to become the Inaugural John Muir Memorial Chair of Geography at UCLA.
 He currently also directs the UC White Mountains Research Station and the UCLA Canadian Studies Program.